oroinc/documentation/commerce/dev_guide/dev_practice/setup_development_environment.rst

 Install Your Application
 ------------------------

-When the environment set up, follow instructions in **Step 3: OroPlatform Application Installation** and **Step 4: Post-installation Environment Configuration** sections of the :ref:`Installation Guide <install-for-dev>` to install your application.
+When the environment is set up, follow the instructions in **Step 3: OroPlatform Application Installation** and **Step 4: Post-installation Environment Configuration** sections of the :ref:`Installation Guide <install-for-dev>` to install your application.

 .. _dev-guide-development-practice-setup-dev-env-create-bundle: